Consumer Protection Cooperation Network

 How the network works

 They do this largely by sharing 3 types of information via a database (the CPC system) run by the Commission:

 an authority is asked for information to establish whether:

 - a trader registered on its territory has breached EU consumer law

-- there is reasonable suspicion that such a breach might happen.
+- there is reason to suspect that such a breach might take place.

-requests for enforcement measures - an authority is requested to do everything necessary, without delay, to ban or halt a breach.
+requests for enforcement measures - an authority is requested to do everything necessary, without delay, to halt or outlaw breaches.

-alerts - an authority suspects, or is warned about, a breach.
-It informs the Commission and its counterparts in the other countries.
+alerts - if an authority suspects or is warned about a breach then it informs the Commission and its counterparts in the other countries.